 Cost reduction occurs because we often can eliminate bone grafting, procedure time, and along with that post-op discomfort.

 During your consult, we will determine what is most ideal for your situation — 4,5, or 6 implants per dental arch.
 The 5th and 6th implants may be recommended to provide a larger arch of teeth, or more stability for your prosthesis if you have significantly large bite forces.

-Typical prosthetic guidelines as determined by engineering analysis usually calls for 5 or 6 implants in the lower arch, and 6 implants in the upper arch.
-With the additional implants being placed posteriorly in the molar area where the large bite forces exist.
+Typical prosthetic guidelines as determined by engineering analysis usually calls for 4 to 6 implants in the lower arch, and 4-6 implants in the upper arch.
+With the additional implants (5th and 6th) being placed when needed posteriorly in the molar area where the large bite forces exist.
 With these traditional reconstructions using 6 lower and 6 upper implants, long-term success after 25 years is high, 98-99% for being trouble free.
 The usual issue is the teeth wearing out after 20 plus years.
-For this reason, this becomes the better value than the All-on-4.
-The All-on-4 is an effective functional solution if you understand the shortcomings and likely need to eventually rebuild your arch of teeth in 8-12 years, or sooner, placing additional implants as well.